 Should you wish for any further information about the Yorkshire Group, Gauge 1 North, the Bakewell Show, or attractions around Bakewell that you cannot find on the website please get in touch.

-The Spring 2017 NL&J is in the postal system and has been uploaded to the Members Area.
+The Summer 2017 NL&J is in the postal system and has been uploaded to the Members Area.

 The usual Local Group News, Trade News articles and adverts are also included.

 Members can view and download a Lo-Res version from the Old Newsletter page.Read More

 NL&J 251 was accompanied by the 2017 G1MRA calendar, which once again included photos of the G1MRA Sales items.

 A new (to us) video has been posted in the Best of Standard Gauge One page.Read More

 Two new documents added to Standards, Documents & Guidance on the Resources and Links page.